 “The counselor didn’t really want to talk to him, but was nice enough to listen.
 For 20 minutes non-stop, in a very passionate and angry fashion, my father blasted away at the counselor, explaining to him how much of an opportunity he was depriving me of.
 At the end of that 20 minutes, the counselor said, ‘Ok.
 I’ll give your son a visa.’
 I learned from my dad that tenacity is the key to success.”

-— Sanjay Mehrotra, a fellow cofounder and the longtime CEO of SanDisk, explaining to Business Insider the impact his father’s forceful actions in getting Mehrotra a visa from the U.S. government.
+— Sanjay Mehrotra, a fellow cofounder and the longtime CEO of SanDisk, explaining to Business Insider the impact of his father’s forceful actions in getting Mehrotra a visa from the U.S. government.
 He was rejected three times before his father reached the head of the consulate and painstakingly made his case.
 The move ultimately proved life-changing.
 SanDisk, originally named SunDisk and formed in 1988, was launched by three immigrant founders: Harari, from Israel; Mehrotra, from India; and Jack Yuan, from Taiwan.
 (SanDisk sold itself to Western Digital last year, in a $19 billion deal.)

 Why CompactFlash was a real turning point in the uptake of memory cards